fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

         algorithms).
 ^[18]

-Inspection

-:   All the estimator's hyperparameters are accessible directly via
+Inspection: All the estimator's hyperparameters are accessible directly via
     public instance variables (e.g., `imputer.strategy`), and all the estimator's learned parameters are accessible via public instance variables with an underscore suffix (e.g., `imputer.statistics_`).

-Nonproliferation of classes

-:   Datasets are represented as NumPy arrays or SciPy sparse matrices,
+Nonproliferation of classes: Datasets are represented as NumPy arrays or SciPy sparse matrices,
     instead of homemade classes.
 Hyperparameters are just regular Python strings or numbers.

-Composition

-:   Existing building blocks are reused as much as possible.
+Composition: Existing building blocks are reused as much as possible.
 For
     example, it is easy to create a `Pipeline` estimator from an arbitrary sequence of transformers followed by a final estimator, as we will see.

-Sensible defaults

-:   Scikit-Learn provides reasonable default values for most parameters,
+Sensible defaults: Scikit-Learn provides reasonable default values for most parameters,
     making it easy to quickly create a baseline working system.